mhtvsSFrpHdE/majsoul-resource-downgrade/README.md

 - in Privoxy, edit config to filter HTTP target URL and all HTTPS to James if the game is HTTPS.

 **Known issue**
-James will follow system proxy config, when you connected to a VPN, James not use VPN but route its traffic throught the HTTP proxy if exist.

 Privoxy doesn't do HTTPS URL filter, so all HTTPS traffic have to route to James.
 When this behavior act with James, you have to let James access target website directly.